 Policies & Procedures

-The Office of Compliance promotes ethical conduct and compliance with all applicable laws, regulations and UW–Madison policies.
+The Office of Compliance promotes ethical conduct and compliance with all applicable laws, regulations, and UW–Madison policies.
 UW–Madison’s non-discrimination statement, contact information for the university’s Equal Opportunity Investigations Administrator, Title IX Coordinator, ADA Coordinator as well as information regarding UW–Madison’s Equal Opportunity Complaint process is available on the Office of Compliance’s website.

 Disability Resources

-We work with UW–Madison students with physical, learning, hearing, vision, psychological, health and other disabilities substantially affecting a major life activity (e.g., walking, communicating, learning, seeing, breathing, reading, etc.).
+The Center works with UW–Madison students with physical, learning, hearing, vision, psychological, health and other disabilities substantially affecting a major life activity (e.g., walking, communicating, learning, seeing, breathing, reading, etc.).
 Many students have non-apparent disabilities such as depression, anxiety, autism spectrum, learning disabilities, AD/HD and health conditions such as Crohn’s disease or fibromyalgia.

-Common accommodations include extended time and/or small group environment for exams, notetaking support, sign language interpreting, real time and media captioning, and conversion of printed materials to accessible formats.
+Common accommodations include extended time and/or small group environment for exams, note taking support, sign language interpreting, real time and media captioning, and conversion of printed materials to accessible formats.
 McBurney Center staff members also collaborate with students and faculty to determine reasonable flexibility with regard to attendance, participation, and deadlines for conditions that fluctuate in severity over the course of enrollment.
 The Center makes referrals to other campus offices or community resources for non-classroom accommodations related to housing, transportation, personal care needs, and so on.
 Students should contact the Center upon admission to begin the eligibility for services process.
 Early notice is essential in order to have accommodations in place prior to the start of the semester.
-For detailed information, see How to apply for accommodations.
+For detailed information, see apply for accommodations.

 McBurney Disability Resource Center